niravcodes/clock_on_wallpaper_mac/README.md

-# Wallpaper with Time and Date
+# Clock on Wallpaper (Mac)

-Small Mac utility to display time and date on the desktop wallpaper.
+A small Mac utility to display time and date on the desktop wallpaper.

 ![screenshot of the wallpaper](./screenshot.png)